 An experiment conducted in 2008 resulted in EGL grading a one-carat K/SI1 diamond as G/VS1, a difference of more than 50% in value.
 Both the GIA and IGI had the diamond graded as K/SI1.

 The American Gem Society was founded in 1934 as a trade group of jewelers, appraisers, and dealers.
-However, it was not until 1996 AGS started to grade diamonds that they omit from all official publications using 1934 instead.
+AGS started to grade diamonds in 1996; the fact was omitted from all official publications.
 AGS bills itself as an established lab, but they are far from it.

 AGS’s lax grading standards are despicable.
 They are neither reliable nor consistent.
-A diamond graded as G by AGS is likely to be an I-color by the GIA standards.
-Some vendors actively exploit the resulting over-grading to increase their profit margin.
+A diamond graded as G by AGS will likely be an I-color by the GIA standards.
+Some vendors actively exploit the resulting overgrading to increase their profit margin.
 A network of online trolls and fake bloggers are allegedly getting kickbacks for aggressively promoting the virtues of AGS stones.

 The International Gemological Institute was established in 1975 in Antwerp.
 It has a relatively small impact on the diamond industry, particularly in the USA.
 Its certification is not overly reliable.
 However, IGI got an early start on grading lab-grown diamonds.
 The IGI certificate currently accompanies most lab-grown diamonds.

 GCAL was founded in 2001 in New York City.
 Since their share of certificates in the marketplace is negligible, there is no reliable data on their ability to grade stones according to universally accepted standards.

 Central Gem Laboratory Co., Ltd. (CGL)